LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Additional Details

-As generating novel LiDAR views remains unexplored, we moderately adapt existing model-based LiDAR simulators to form a baseline.
+As generating novel LiDAR views remains unexplored, we moderately adapt existing model-based LiDAR simulators as our baseline.
 Given a sequence of LiDAR frames, the objective is to generate novel LiDAR scenes with realistic geometry.
-In essence, our baseline, summarized in \cref{fig:LiDAR-Render}, follows the physics-based, multi-step approach of existing simulation pipelines~\cite{manivasagam2020lidarsim, li2022pcgen, langer2020domain}.
-In short, we first gather a set of LiDAR frames, which are transformed to the global world coordinate system.
-The resulting aligned dense 3D scene is projected to the novel view via ray-casting.
+In essence, the baseline, summarized in \cref{fig:LiDAR-Render}, follows the physics-based, multi-step approach of existing simulation pipelines~\cite{manivasagam2020lidarsim, li2022pcgen}.
+In short, they first gather a set of LiDAR frames, which are transformed into the global world coordinate system.
+The resulting aligned dense 3D scene or mesh is projected to the novel view via ray-casting.
 Finally, the problem of LiDAR ray-dropping is simulated to improve realism.
-Below, we discuss ray-casting and ray-dropping in more detail.
+Because the official codes of LiDARsim~\cite{manivasagam2020lidarsim} and PCGen~\cite{li2022pcgen} are not publicly available, we re-implemented them following the papers as closely as possible.
+Below, we discuss the implementation in more detail.